 Altium gives you a couple of different tools to work with so that you can control the checking of your schematic before you even go into layout with the design.
 These tools are found in the project options.
 You can either go to the Project pull-down menu and select “Project Options,” or right-click in a schematic sheet and select it there.
 As you can see below, the project options menu has many tabs across it.
 The first tab is the error reporting tab and it allows you to set up how different aspects of your design are going to be reported.
 Since we are focusing here on managing net connection orders, we’ve scrolled down to the “Violations Associated with Nets” section.

 You can set up how Altium will report these different conditions to you by clicking on the colored icons in the “Report Mode” column on the right.
 The different options available to you are as follows:

 - Green: No Report

 When you click on the colored icon, a drop-down menu will appear where you can select one of four different options as shown below.

-Setting the error reporting mode in Altium Designer’s project options
+Setting the error reporting mode in Altium ’s project options

 The compiler report showing the missing net error

 We’ve got the error reporting set up, and that’s good, but we’re not done with the project options yet so don’t close that menu.
 The next tab is the “Connection Matrix” which will give you control over how to report your connectivity rules between component pins and net objects such as ports.
 By clicking on the tab you will see the connection matrix displayed as shown below.